analyzeaws/vault-and-consul/README.md

 ## Create a local CA Cert & Keys
 * [private-tls-cert](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/private-tls-cert): Generate a private TLS certificate for use with a private Vault cluster.
 This is done to ensure that we need to accept the ca cert only once, and subsequent integration with the Vault does not warn for https.

-  Store the generated certs and keys on local file system.
+  Store the generated certs and keys on _**local**_ file system.
+ **TBD**: Avoid this, and automate generation of ca auth and signed certs after image creation.
+That would avoid having to create the certs offline first.
+Perhaps store the certs in Vault.

 all the builds and development is done ubuntu bash shell running on windows 10 natively using Atom Editor - ** yay! **

 ## Packer Image, How it is built ?